Kew Gardens: History

-The Palm House was built by architect Decimus Burton and iron-maker Richard Turner between 1844 and 1848, and was the first large-scale structural use of wrought iron.
+The Palm House was built by the architect Decimus Burton and iron-maker Richard Turner between 1844 and 1848, and was the first large-scale structural use of wrought iron.
 It is considered "the world's most important surviving Victorian glass and iron structure".
 The structure's panes of glass are all hand-blown.
 The Temperate House, which is twice as large as the Palm House, followed later in the 19th century.
 It is now the largest Victorian glasshouse in existence.
 Kew was the location of the successful effort in the 19th century to propagate rubber trees for cultivation outside South America.

 In February 1913, the Tea House was burned down by suffragettes Olive Wharry and Lilian Lenton during a series of arson attacks in London.

 Kew Gardens lost hundreds of trees in the Great Storm of 1987.

 From 1959 to 2007, Kew Gardens had the tallest flagpole in Britain.
 Made from a single Douglas-fir from Canada, it was given to mark both the centenary of the Canadian province of British Columbia and the bicentenary of Kew Gardens.
 The flagpole was removed after damage by weather and woodpeckers made it a danger.

 In July 2003, UNESCO put the gardens on its list of World Heritage Sites.

 A five-year, £41 million, revamp of the Temperate House was completed in May 2018.
 In 2025, Kew Gardens announced that the Palm House would close for a five-year renovation in 2027.

 Five trees survive from the establishment of the botanical gardens in 1762.
 Together they are known as the 'Five Lions' and consist of: a ginkgo (Ginkgo biloba), a pagoda tree, or scholar tree (Styphnolobium japonicum), an oriental plane (Platanus orientalis), a black locust, or false acacia (Robinia pseudoacacia), and a Caucasian elm or zelkova (Zelkova carpinifolia).

 Features

 Treetop walkway

 A canopy walkway, which opened in 2008, takes visitors on a 200 m walk 18 m above the ground, in the tree canopy of a woodland glade.
 Visitors can ascend and descend by stairs and by a lift.
 The walkway floor is perforated metal and flexes under foot; the entire structure sways in the wind.
 It was designed by David Marks.

-The accompanying photograph shows a section of the walkway, including the steel supports, which were designed to rust to a tree-like appearance to help the walkway fit in visually with its surroundings.
+The walkway's steel supports were designed to rust to a tree-like appearance to help the walkway fit in visually with its surroundings.

-A short video detailing the construction of the walkway is available online.